 Body Mass Index (BMI) is a simple numerical value based on two things: your height and your weight.

 It was designed as a quick, inexpensive screening tool to identify possible weight problems for adults.
-While it does not measure body fat directly, research shows that BMI strongly correlates with more direct measures of body fat.
+While it does not measure body fat directly, the U.S. Centers for Disease Control and Prevention (CDC) notes that BMI is "moderately to strongly associated with other measures that capture the amount, location, and distribution of body fat".
+That correlation is what makes a single number useful as a first look — but, as the CDC stresses, it is a screening measure, not a diagnosis.

 The Standard BMI Categories